How to Play Craps: Craps Rules for Beginners

 what is craps

-Craps is, at its core, a dice game where players bet on the outcome of rolls made by one player who’s called the Shooter.
-The main goal, depending on which bets you’ve placed, is to try and predict what number will appear next – or whether the shooter will “make the point.”
+At its very essence, craps is a game of dice where individuals bet on the outcomes of a series of dice rolls made by one person, known as the Shooter.
+The main object of the game, depending on the various bets made by individuals, is to essentially try and foresee what number will be rolled next, or if the shooter will be able to “make the point.”

 The Basic Craps Rules